-- (i) the distribution must be made after you attain age 59-1/2: - (ii) the distribution must be made to your beneficiary after your death; or - (iii) the distribution must be made on account of your disability.
+- (1) the distribution must be made after you attain age 59-1/2; - (2) the distribution must be made to your beneficiary after your death; or - (3) the distribution must be made on account of your disability.

 Please note, Roth Contributions are not suitable for everyone.
 Please consult with your tax advisor before making any Roth Contributions to the Plan.